Version 5 supported

 Import through ModelAdmin

-The simplest way to use CsvBulkLoader is through a ModelAdmin interface - you get an upload form out of the box.
+The simplest way to use CsvBulkLoader is through a ModelAdmin interface - you get a secured upload form out of the box.

 namespace App\Admin;